Sheet-covered shapes loomed like ghosts in the dim light.

 She put on a good front.

 She crossed the room and stepped into the hall.
 Not ten feet away stood the man behind the voice.
 He had her beat by a good eight or nine inches.
 Of course, at five foot two, she didn’t meet many people who didn’t beat her height.
-She couldn’t guess how much he outweighed her by.
+He far outweighed her, but she couldn’t guess by how much.
 He was well-muscled, athletic—someone large enough and strong enough to inflict some pain, especially with no one to come to her aid.

 Except there was kindness in his eyes, and though he wasn’t smiling, his jaw was relaxed.
 Dark brown hair curled over his ears and against his shirt collar, and the end of his nose was just shy of straight, as if it had been broken at some point.
 Maybe he got hit in the face with a softball during Little League.